thesandboxgame/sandbox-smart-contracts/docs/topics/claims/signed-erc20-giveaway.md

 ## Introduction

 The signed giveaway contract is used as a hot wallet.
-The company deposit [SAND](documentation/Sand.md) and then give the users signed messages that let them claim part of the deposited SAND as rewards/incentives.
+The company deposits [SAND](documentation/Sand.md) and then gives the users signed messages that let them claim part of the deposited SAND as rewards/incentives.

 ## Model